artnerdnet/WWCodeBarcelona/Github - HackNight/Branches.md

 That is not a good workflow.
 Branches exist to solve this problem.

-Before you start working on an assigment you pull the latest from master and use that content to create your own branch to do all your work.
+Before you start working on an assignment you pull the latest from master and use that content to create your own branch to do all your work.

 ## New Branch